The Origin, Journey and Destination

 Business training at age 11?
 Absurd!

-I was working at my Dad's gas station when my older brother (a U.S. Marine Corps jet pilot) came home from Viet Nam and asked me what I was going to do (for a living).
+I was working at my Dad's gas station when my older brother (a U.S. Marine Corps jet pilot) came home from Vietnam and asked me what I would do (for a living).
 I knew only one thing.
-I didn't want to work for my Dad in the gas station for ever.
+I didn't want to work for my Dad in the gas station forever.
 He suggested I consider joining the Marines as a pilot.
 My initial response was, "Who me?
 Don't you have to be smart to fly a plane?"

 Career Lesson Number One